UK Stocks-Factors to watch on April 27

 * Says approved appointment of Om Prakash Bhatt as additional and independent director Source text - (http://bit.ly/2pjIMTV) Further company coverage:

-LONDON, April 27 Britain's FTSE 100 futures contract was up 0.3 percent on Monday, with commodity stocks expected to be boosted by firmer oil and metals prices.
+LONDON, April 27 Britain's FTSE 100 index is seen opening flat on Monday, according to financial bookmakers.
 For more on the factors affecting European stocks, please click on

 * UK ELECTION: Britain's Labour Party on Sunday ruled out a post-election deal with Scottish nationalists after Prime Minister David Cameron's Conservatives said such a tie-up could spark the biggest constitutional crisis since the 1936 abdication of the king.